Posts

 Image

 Each day is full of milestones in Jayde's recovery, filled with moments where I am more amazed by our Baby Girl and her determination.
 Yesterday was all about getting out of bed, taking short walks, and moving her tiny hiney.
 Jayde's gait as she walks down the hall is slow and steady, like a tortoise.
-Returning, she is always an eager bunny, anxious to get back to her room.
+Returning, she is always an eager bunny, anxious to get back to her room and crawl back into her bed.
 The medicine is keeping her pain away and a smile on her face.
-She had many visitors yesterday.
-We took a walk to the kid's room.
+Yesterday, Jayde had many visitors.
+We got her steps in by taking her guests on a walk to the kid's room.
+Though she has mastered that smile, no matter how she is feeling, it was obvious once everyone departed, she was exhausted and hurting.
 Today has been quiet.
 The three of us slept until 9:30.
 Her incisions look beautiful.
 A year from now, it will be difficult to detect a scar.
 Also, per her request, her belly button is still an "innie."
-Today she is more alert but edgy.
-She used the bathroom by herself, bye-bye bedpan – huge progress there!
-The tube in her nose is rapidly draining her stomach, which is good.
-However, it is quite noisy at times, and she has been extremely nauseous.
-She has very little
+Today, she is more alert but on edge.
+She used the bathroom by h...

 Jayde's DDJ Surgery Day